nolmoonen/cuda-sdf/README.md

 `cuda-sdf` performs naive path tracing of a signed distance field (SDF) using ray marching, accelerated with CUDA.
-The below one-megapixel image displays the Menger sponge, with a thousand samples and up to 80 bounces, generated in about 20 seconds on an RTX 2070.
+The below one-megapixel image displays the Menger sponge, with a thousand samples and up to 80 bounces, generated in about 150 seconds on an RTX 2070.
 Note that the RTX ray shooting capabilities cannot be not used, as the geometry is implicitly defined.

 ![](doc/splash.png)

+## Performance

+A naive implementation (`generate_pixel_naive`), where each thread is assigned a pixel and computes all samples for that pixel, computes the above image in about 150 seconds.
+An alternative implementation (`generate_pixel_regeneration`) spawns a pool of persistent threads that regenerate paths when they terminate, reducing the number of idle threads in a warp.
+This gives an 4.5% decrease in runtime and a 2% increase in occupancy, as reported by Nsight Compute.

 ## System requirements and dependencies

-Building is tested with MSVC, but other compilers should work as well.
-The following third-party dependencies are included:
+Building requires MSVC 2019.
+The following third-party dependencies are
+included:

 * [stb](https://github.com/nothings/stb) for writing PNG files.
-* `sutil` from the [OptiX](https://developer.nvidia.com/optix) SDK samples.
+* `sutil` from the [OptiX](https://developer.nvidia.com/optix) SDK samples for random number generation and vector- and matrix math.

 ## Resources